lanierengarten/mgmt-c10-presentation/slides.md

 ### Bargaining to Claim Value

-- Bargaining is a mixed-motive game
+Bargaining is a mixed-motive game
-- Bargaining is a process of interdependent decisions
+Do we even want the same scare resource?

-- The more player A can control play B’s level of uncertainty
+---
-- Bargaining involves judicious use of threats rather than sanctions
+#### Using Threats

-- Making a threat credible is crucial
+Is it believable?
-- Calculation of the appropriate level of threat is also critical
+Does it go to far?

 ---